 Unlawful manufacturing, distribution, dispensing, possession, or use of a controlled substance by any student of the College at any time is prohibited.
+The legal status of controlled substances, including marijuana, shall be determined by Federal Law.
 Students may not consume or be in possession of alcoholic beverages on the College campus.
 The use of alcohol or any display of public drunkenness shall be deemed a violation of the College's Honor Code.
 Smoking, vaping, and any use of tobacco products on the College campus including buildings and grounds is prohibited.